-Article 13 Study programme layout
+Article 14 Study programme layout

 - 1. Each Bachelor's programme has a foundation year phase with a study load of 60 credits, which is concluded with the foundation year examination.
 The function of the foundation year is to orientate the student, allowing him or her to make suitable choices. - 2.
 A Bachelor's programme has a study load of 240 credits with a nominal course load of 60 credits per academic year and consists of a major and a minor.
 The major has a study load of 210 credits.
 The minor has a study load of 30 credits.
-For students following the BILL programme the bachelor's programme consists of a major with a study load of 240 credits.

-Article 14 Overview of units of study and credits
+Article 15 Overview of units of study and credits

-- Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
-Units of study cannot exceed 30 credits.
-In year 3 and 4 two different learning routes are offered: 'course-based learning' and 'practice-based learning'.
-The learning outcomes of both learning routes are the same. - 'Course-based learning' means that the study programme is structured in a supply-oriented way and is offered as a fixed 'regular' educational programme (blueprint).
-The course-based programme has a studyload of 240 credits (semesters 1 to 8) - 'Practice-based learning' means that the study programme is set up on the basis of real-life practical business challenges and is offered as a 'BILL (Business Innovation Learning Lab) programme' to a maximum of 30 students from six study programmes located on the Venlo campus (of the FIBS and FHTenL institutes).
-The BILL programme is only offered in English.
-Units of study belonging to this programme are based on the four HBO standards.
-The practice-based programme, also called BILL, equals 120 credits of studyload (year 3+4).
-More information about the BILL programme can be found in the annex. - 2.
+- 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
+Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
-Via the following links the distribution of credits can be found: MEC FT, ICT, IPO, IDE, LM&LE, WTB FT, BILL.

-3. Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language, which is stated in the overview of units of study.
+Via the following links the distribution of credits can be found: MEC FT, ICT, IPO, IDE, LM&LE, WTB FT. - 3.
+Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language, which is stated in the overview of units of study.

-Article 15 Content of minors and other special programmes
+Article 16 Content of minors and other special programmes

 1. Students are not restricted in their choice of a minor, whether the minor is a minor specific to a study programme or one offered across Fontys, provided there is no overlap with the major programme.
 The institute offers the following study programme minors: